NagayoshiKotaro-wakayama-u/PartialConvolution/README.md

 Number of images are able to be changed by `-train` and `-valid`, `-test` option.
 For example `python generateToyData.py -train 5000 -valid 500 -test 500`

-You can get more details, use `-h` option.
+If you want to get more details, use `-h` option.
 `python generateToyData.py -h`

 ## main.py
-To start training run this command. (xxxx is name of experiment)
+To start training, run this command. (xxxx is name of experiment)
 `python main.py xxxx`
 For example `python main.py hogehoge`.